 Countries that allow remote working visas

 The term ‘remote working’ has become as common as ‘peanut butter and jelly’.
-Practically the whole world has become acclimatised to the concept.
+Practically the whole world has become acclimatised to the concept of not being tied to a desk.
 However, when it comes to this type of work in an overseas setting, then the more applicable term is ‘digital nomad’.

-The life of a digital nomad is primarily dependent on a laptop and a solid internet connection.
-Of course, these are but the bare essentials, a large part of the rest is made up of accommodation and the admin of getting one’s working visa.
+Digital nomad jobs primarily depend on a laptop and a solid internet connection.
+Of course, these are but the bare essentials; a large part of the rest is made up of accommodation and the admin of getting one’s working visa.

-Aruba caters specifically for those from the UK, US, Europe etc. You’ll have to weigh up a bunch of things though.
-Access to the internet has improved a lot in the last few years making it a popular destination for digital nomads and a must for the vlogger when uploading clips to Youtube, or for the day trader, having access to the latest news on London Stock Exchange without any disruptions and being able to follow the market trends at all times.
+Aruba caters specifically to those from the UK, US, Europe.
+You’ll have to weigh up a bunch of things, though.
+Access to the internet has improved a lot in the last few years, making it a popular destination for digital nomads and a must for the vlogger when uploading clips to Youtube, or for the day trader, having access to the latest news on London Stock Exchange without any disruptions and being able to follow the market trends at all times.
 You get the picture.

-Plus, you can bring your pet if it meets the medical requirements and because there are no income taxes, you won’t have to submit any banking statement.
+Plus, you can bring your pet if it meets the medical requirements, and because there are no income taxes, you won’t have to submit any banking statements.
 However, your stay cannot exceed 90 days.

 4. Costa Rica

 Costa Rica wants you, and they’d like you to stay for 2 years too!
 If a relaxed lifestyle and getting to meet interesting people appeals to you, then Costa Rica is just right.
 They’re so open to the idea of remote workers and digital nomads that they offer a tailor-made visa called Rentista to encourage visits.